 Cuddle up with a good book inside an iconic building

-Tickets to the Broadway hit Hamilton are going to cost you a few hundred dollars, but for free, you can visit many of the places that Alexander Hamilton actually frequented or lived.
+Various locations Tickets to the Broadway hit Hamilton are going to cost you a few hundred dollars, but for free, you can visit many of the places that Alexander Hamilton actually frequented or lived.
 The highlight of your self-guided tour around the city is Hamilton Grange, which is where Hamilton lived the last few years of his life.

 Test your movie knowledge